-Monoclonal antibodies are now used to treat many diseases, including some types of cancer.
-A major advantage of these drugs is that because they are so specific, they may have only mild side effects, unlike some other cancer treatments.
-But researchers first have to identify the right antigen to attack.
+Monoclonal antibodies are used to treat many diseases, including some types of cancer.
+To make a monoclonal antibody, researchers first have to identify the right antigen to attack.
 For cancer, this is not always easy, and so far mAbs have proven to be more useful against some cancers than others.

-Over the past 15 years or so, the US Food and Drug Administration (FDA) has approved about a dozen mAbs to treat certain cancers.
-As researchers have found more antigens that are linked to cancer, they have been able to make monoclonal antibodies against more and more cancers.
+Over the past couple of decades, the US Food and Drug Administration (FDA) has approved more than a dozen mAbs to treat certain cancers.
+As researchers have found more antigens linked to cancer, they have been able to make mAbs against more and more cancers.
 Clinical trials of newer mAbs are now being done on many types of cancer.

 Types of monoclonal antibodies